cytopia/devilbox/docs/maintenance/backup-and-restore-mysql.rst

 Mysqldump-secure
 ----------------

-`mysqldump-secure <https://mysqldump-secure.org/>`_ is bundled, setup and ready to use in every PHP container.
+|ext_lnk_tool_mysqldump_secure|  is bundled, setup and ready to use in every PHP container.
 You can run it without any arguments and it will dump each available database as a separated compressed file.
 Backups will be located in ``./backups/mysql/`` inside the Devilbox git directory or in ``/shared/backups/mysql/`` inside the PHP container.